 One of the whites perked up his noble equine head, and pointed his ears at us stumbling up the hill, gasping for breath toward him.
 I felt embarrassed that his grace bore witness to my bent over clumsiness in the piercing California heat.

 Still gasping from making it to the hilltop, the equine magic increased in volume as several curious horses singled themselves from the herd and moved toward us.

-After slowly running her nuzzle several times over my whole body – as if she were an elephant sniffing the remains of a beloved ancestor – I got to stroke her neck and hug her with my cheek pressed against hers.
+After slowly running her muzzle several times over my whole body – as if she were an elephant sniffing the remains of a beloved ancestor – I got to stroke her neck and hug her with my cheek pressed against hers.
 She closed her eye as we drank in the joy of connecting.
 I kept mine open not wanting to miss a beat of her beauty.

 I casually asked her silently if she was, “Bricabrac,” the bay horse who took care of me as a child.

-She immediately opened her eye and smiled into mine…with such penetrating familiarity that I have not felt since childhood.
+She immediately opened her eye which smiled into mine…with such penetrating familiarity that I have not felt since childhood.

 Her eye closed again.
 I silently repeated my question…just to be sure of her answer.

 Just like the first time, her eye opened wide with the gentle glow of affirmation.
 Again, she closed it as if to more fully embrace our bliss in being together.

 I couldn’t resist asking her for the third time…just to let my mind be without a doubt sure of her answer.
 My heart stood by patiently for my mind to catch up to the mare’s third affirmation, which arrived in the same way.

 Who knows.
 Maybe, reincarnation is real, if we mean it to be.
 Or maybe my friend’s bay mare, in her deep sensitivity to my longing, was simply accommodating me, the meaning my friend gave it, as we stood within the immensity of the horses.

 Magic, as good as it gets.
 The childlike innocence of those magnificent, spontaneous power animals creating a wholly communion with us on that golden hill.